Skip to content

 Other symptoms of infusing too fast are:

-• a bitter taste in the mouth or a taste like a menthol cough drop
+• Bitter taste in the mouth or a taste like a menthol cough drop

 Symptoms of allergic reactions and what to do if they occur:

-Severe symptoms - Feeling of tightness in the throat or chest, shortness of breath, chest pain, wheezing, swelling of the face, paleness, dizziness, fainting.
+• Severe symptoms - Feeling of tightness in the throat or chest, shortness of breath, chest pain, wheezing, swelling of the face, paleness, dizziness, or fainting.

 A severe reaction to factor is called anaphylaxis.
 It may happen within minutes of getting factor.
 The person with anaphylaxis may have trouble breathing or go into shock.
 If severe symptoms begin, stop treatment right away and call 911.
-Place the patient on his back and raise his legs.
+Place the patient on their back and raise their legs.

 About antihistamines

 Antihistamines are drugs used to treat allergy symptoms.
 One of the most common, Benadryl®, is used to prevent an allergic reaction.
 The generic name is diphenhydramine, sometimes written on labels as "DPH."
 Most stores sell several different brands.
 The pharmacist can help you select the least expensive one.
-If a person is likely to react to factor, he can take Benadryl® in liquid or pill form 30 to 60 minutes before infusing.
-Anyone who has reacted to factor before should assume he will again.
-His doctor can advise him whether or not to begin taking Benadryl® before treatment.
+If a person is likely to react to factor, they can take Benadryl® in either liquid or pill form, 30 to 60 minutes before infusing.
+Anyone who has reacted to factor before should assume they will again.
+Their doctor can advise whether to begin taking Benadryl® before treatment.

 Antihistamines have some disadvantages.
 Some people find that they bleed more easily when they take antihistamines.
 Antihistamines can affect how you sleep.
 They can cause hyperactivity, especially in children.
 More commonly with adults, they can make a person drowsy.
 Then it is unsafe to drive or use machines and heavy equipment.